spacetelescope/slitlessutils/docs/background.rst

 two-dimensional slitless image.
-This shape is further complicated by the limited distance from the detector that a patch can be and still project light (of any order) onto the detector, which often arises from the finite size of the pick-off mirror (POM) or other optical element.
+This shape is further complicated by the limited distance from the detector that a patch can be and still project light (of any order) onto the detector, which often arises from the finite size of the :term:`pick-off mirror` (POM) or other optical element.
 A final confounding issue is that each pixel in the detector likely has a unique, wavelength-dependent flat field, which further modulates the effective brightness from the sky.